2026 Pricing Data

 Does insurance cover hysterectomy?

-Insurance coverage for hysterectomy is: usually.
+Hysterectomy is usually covered by insurance.
 Covered when medically necessary for fibroids, cancer, endometriosis, or other documented conditions.
+Always verify with your specific plan before scheduling.

 What's the cheapest state for hysterectomy?